DFE-Digital/register-trainee-teachers/docs/fauapi.md

 The fauapi platform API has some bugs we've reported:

-- The OpenAPI spec can't be attached via the import API — `schema.documentContentValue` (the documented upload mechanism) returns HTTP 500 for a real-world spec, likely a request size limit on their end; the schema shown in the catalogue is from a previous manual upload
 - Import response doesn't include the API `id` — we work around this by listing APIs after import